l0k0ms/workshops/log-workshop-4/steps/real-app-problem.md

-Let's finish by investigating a real problem that could happen, execute the following commands:
+Let's finish by investigating a real problem that could happen in your environment, execute the following commands:

 `creating_issue`{{execute}}